 Game Notes (PDF)

-Live stats will be available through utladyvols.com, while periodic updates will be recorded on the Lady Vol Hotline (865-974-8700, box #6).
+Live stats won’t be available from this weekend’s softball event due to facility limitations, but periodic voicemail updates will be provided on the Lady Vol Hotline at 865-974-8700 (box #6).